-Each AFROTC student attends Leadership Laboratory for two hours each week during the Fall and Spring semesters.
+Leadership Laboratory is open to students who are members of the Reserve Officer Training Corps or are eligible to pursue a commission as determined by the Professor of Aerospace Studies.
+Attendance is two hours each week during the fall and spring semesters.
 Instruction is conducted within the framework of an organized cadet corps with a progression of experiences designed to develop each student's leadership potential.
 Leadership Laboratory involves a study of Air Force customs and courtesies, drill and ceremonies, career opportunities in the Air Force, and the life and work of an Air Force officer.
-Students develop their leadership potential in a practical, supervised laboratory, which typically includes field trips to Air Force installations throughout the U.S.
+Students develop their leadership potential in a practical, supervised laboratory which typically includes field trips to Air Force installations throughout the U.S.